A nice article from 99Designs on the importance – and the implied promise – of your company’s brand…

 You know you’ve found your promise when you land on a statement that reminds you of your company when read entirely out of context.
-Don’t worry – if you land on something that feels 85 percent there, you might come up with ways of tweaking it to perfection as you move along through next steps.
+Don’t worry – if you land on something that feels 85 percent there, you might come up with ways of tweaking it to perfection as you move along through the next steps.
 This isn’t written in stone, but it will guide the remainder of your brand discovery process.

 How do you do this?
 Why do you do this?

-Once you’ve landed on a statement you’re comfortable with, you’re ready to expand on it and give your brand a story.
+Once you’ve landed on a statement, you’re comfortable with, you’re ready to expand on it and give your brand a story.
 Answer the questions “How do you do this promise?” and “Why do you do this promise?” separately.

-Again, go through the same exercise as before – create many statements that answer each question, using many different synonyms, variations on sentence length, etc. This way, as you create more statements, you’ll discover more about your brand and be able to hone in on the truth behind the work you do.
+Again, go through the same exercise as before – create many statements that answer each question, using many different synonyms, variations on sentence length, etc. This way, as you create more statements, you’ll discover more about your brand and be able to focus on the truth behind the work you do.

 via Footloose&Furry on 99designs

-Like you did with the brand promise, make sure you run your how and why statements by stakeholders and people you trust.
+Like you did with the brand promise, make sure you run you how and why statements by stakeholders and people you trust.
 Set them next to the brand promise and see how they all live together.

 Look for patterns that lead to a story.
 Is your company the hand-holding security blanket-like service you wish you had during your own personal experience in the past?
 Or are you a luxury-focused company that’s inspired by years of study in human behavior and needs?